 How can you improve the quality of your thought leadership content?
-Focus on providing value to your audience with content that is genuinely helpful and answers their biggest questions.
+Focus on providing value to your audience with content that's genuinely helpful and answers their biggest questions.
 Take time to create original content that goes deeper and further than any other piece of content.

 And, as we'll get into more later, don't promote your brand within your content.
-Your content should purely be for the advancement of your audience.
+Your content should purely be for your audience's education.